 What is the Advisory Council?

-The Nebraska Invasive Species Council (NISC) was formed in 2012 by the Nebraska Legislature to serve as an advisory council for state invasive specfies policy and to coordinate management and research efforts across the state focused on preventing, detecting and managing invasive species.
+The Nebraska Invasive Species Council (NISC) was formed in 2012 by the Nebraska Legislature to serve as an advisory council for state invasive species policy and to coordinate management and research efforts across the state focused on preventing, detecting and managing invasive species.
 The Nebraska Invasive Species Program coordinates the council and provides outreach, management and research information to the public and stakeholders.
+A copy of the legislation creating this Council can be accessed here: Download.

 NISC RESPONSIBILITIES INCLUDE: